 Santa Claus Meet-and-Greets

-Sip tea and enjoy treats like warm scones, canapés, cheesecakes, tea sandwiches and more.
+Sip tea and enjoy treats like warm scones, canapes, cheesecakes, tea sandwiches and more.
 Book a tea time at the Lowell Inn in Stillwater or the Mad Hatter in Anoka.
-If you would like to bring the kids, join the Mad Hatter’s Elf on the Shelf tea party featuring Sprinkles the Elf.
+If you want to bring the kids, join the Mad Hatter’s Elf on the Shelf tea party featuring Sprinkles the Elf.
 The St. James Hotel in Red Wing offers a Nutcracker Tea with finger sandwiches, petite desserts and ornate nutcrackers up for auction on Dec.
-10.
+9.

 See what’s happening only in Minnesota this holiday and winter season.
 Share your Minnesota holiday adventures using #OnlyinMN.